qouteall/qouteall-blog/blog/2025/Cognitive-biases.md

 Relation between recency effect and primacy effect (first impression effect):

 - One firstly sees A, then after a long time, then sees B, recency effect tells that B has higher influence than A.
-- One firstly sees A, then sees B, then after a long time, primarcy effect tells A has higher influence than B.
+- One firstly sees A, then sees B, then after a long time, primacy effect tells A has higher influence than B.

 ### Framing effect